 NOAH is a non-profit organization that offers information and support to people with albinism, their families and the professionals who work with them.
 Publishes a quarterly magazine, Albinism InSight.
 Educates the public and professionals about albinism and encourages research.
 Offers information and support to individuals with albinism and their families.
 Provides services through local chapters, an online community, and biannual national conferences and family summer camps.

 Nystagmus Network is a UK charity run by individuals and families affected by nystagmus.
 Provides patient information, support and scientific research charity for nystagmus in Europe.

-Stargardt's Disease is a web resource that provides information, news and research specific to Stargardt's Disease.
+Stargardt's Disease is a web resource that provides information, news, and research specific to Stargardt's Disease.

 Vision Research ROPARD (Retinopathy of Prematurity and Related Diseases) is a website whose focus is on ROP, PFVS (persistent fetal vascular syndrome, retinoschisis, and FEVR (familial exudative vitreoretinopathy).
 They offer the most current information on all pediatric retinal diseases.